Lin Fan (wushu)

 Lin Fan (林凡 (Lín fán); born January 30, 1987) is a retired wushu taolu athlete from China.

 Career

 Lin's first major international appearance was at the 2007 World Wushu Championships in Beijing, China, where she won the first gold medal of the competition in nanquan.
-A year later, Lin was selected to compete at the 2008 Beijing Wushu Tournament and won the gold medal in women's nanquan.
+A year later, Lin won became the asian champion in nandao at the 2008 Asian Wushu Championships.
+She was then selected to compete at the 2008 Beijing Wushu Tournament and won the gold medal in women's nanquan.
 At the 2009 World Games in Kaohsiung, Taiwan, she won in the women's nanquan and nandao combined event and a year later, won in the same event at the 2010 Asian Games in Gunagzhou.
 Her last competition was at the 2011 World Wushu Championships in Ankara, Turkey where she was the world champion in nanquan.